top of page

 • Have a public database which contains all trading information on companies, see our Public Database Policy.

 It sounds radical to progressively phase out all stock markets, but it is perfectly possible to do so.
 This is because much of world trading is carried out by companies who are not quoted on stock exchanges, and it was not that long ago that the whole world economy functioned without any stock markets.
 Investment in big companies is essential, and this would still be carried out, simply in the same way that it is currently carried out in private companies.
-We believe closing down all stock markets and company flotations would create huge benefits for all of humanity.
+We believe closing down all stock markets and company flotations would ultimately create huge benefits for all of humanity.

 A similar reasoning applies with one world currency, however it would require all countries to have stable, and similarly matched economies, otherwise it would cause difficulties, as in the case of the Euro.
 However if we are able to fully stabilise and match all parts of the world economy, one world currency would bring profound benefits for all of mankind, in that it would reduce all the four main problems areas of our economy, as described above, even further.